Planning a Patagonia itinerary can be a little complicated if you want to see the best of both worlds, from the two countries that it inhabits.

 There is arguably no better introduction to Chile than visiting Pumalin National Park.
 Covering a vast area of just under one million acres, the park is one of the largest you’ll find across South America.

-Its huge network of hiking trails allows you to travel this great expanse by foot and soak in the jaw-dropping landscapes that make up Pumalin National Park.
+Its huge network of hiking trails allows you to travel this great expanse on foot and soak in the jaw-dropping landscapes that make up Pumalin National Park.
 These trails range from half-hour walks to full blow day-long excursions and everything in between.

 Glaciers, dense forests and lakes dotted around the national park, only add to the park’s natural beauty.
 All of this means you can spend hours here, enjoying hiking, biking, canoeing or even a little splash in one of its many waterways.